-Since offices, conference rooms and patient exam rooms are typically built with economy in mind, they do not provide speech privacy.
+Typically, budget is the biggest concern when building offices, conference rooms and patient exam rooms.
+Because of this, many offices do not provide speech privacy.
 Keeping sensitive information and conversations private requires a construction assembly intentionally designed to block sound from one space to another.
 Human Resource issues require discussions to be private.
 Company strategies may need to be kept secret and confidential.
 Health issues should be between only the patient and their health care professional, not overheard by the patient in the next room.

 A 1% opening in a wall or doorway will reduce the effectiveness of that barrier by 50%.